zw510644628/zw510644628.github.io/_pages/about.md

 News!
 ======
+- \[May.
+2023\] Our one paper was accepted by IEEE Internet of Things Journal!
 - \[Jan.
 2023\] I have been awarded Tencent Scholarship!
 - \[Oct.
 2022\] I have been awarded a national scholarship for 2022!
 - \[Sep.
 2022\] We have jointly won the third prize at the national level in the Network Technology Challenge of the 2022 China University Computer Contest!